9 Foods to Eat for Hemorrhoid Prevention: From Papaya to Prunes

 Prunes are a good source of fiber.
 Dietary fiber is the part of plant foods that the enzymes in your body cannot digest and that is therefore not absorbed into the bloodstream.
 As a result, fiber remains in the colon where it absorbs water and softens the stool, thereby preventing constipation.
 In addition, prunes contain mild colonic stimulants, which exert further beneficial effects on the bowels.
 (Note: If you're interested in more general information about the effects of prunes on human health, check out the page Health Benefits of Prunes.)

 The dietary fiber in barley increases bulk, softens stool, and shortens the transit time of fecal matter, thereby decreasing the risk of hemorrhoids.
 In addition, barley's fiber feeds the friendly bacteria in the large intestine, helping these bacteria to produce a short chain fatty acid called butyric acid, which helps maintain a healthy gut.
+Fi you have trouble finding fiber-rich whole grain barley in the supermarkets your area, check out these tips on buying whole grain barley online.

 For further information on the nutritional approach to preventing hemorrhoids, also visit: